netcreateorg/nc-multiplex/ReadMe.md

 npm ci
 ```

-If this is your first run with a newly cloned repo, run Net.Create once to set the initial configuration file and build dependent libraries:
+If this is your first run with a newly cloned repo, you need to create a new project.
+Run Net.Create once to set the initial configuration file:
 ```
 cd netcreate-itest
-npm run package
+./nc.js --dataset=demo
 ```

 Check your browser to make sure it's running: